 After simmering for 20 minutes add the sago.

-Allow the boeber to simmer until the sago pearls are completely clear and cooked.
+Allow the boeber to simmer on low heat until the sago pearls are completely clear and cooked.
 This may take 15-20 minutes.

 Add the condensed milk and fill the empty can halfway with hot water and add to the boeber.

 Stir thoroughly and simmer for five minutes more for the flavors to combine.